top of page

 · Vila Bled

-My dream was to get married on the island but I didn’t know whether this was possible.
-I then originally wanted the reception in Bled Castle.
-I fired off some emails to Bled Island, Bled Castle and other venues to try and get an idea about cost, availability and work out how easy it would be for us to organise a wedding in Slovenia from the UK.
-To keep the cost down we weren’t going to use a wedding planner but as I looked more into what was actually involved in planning a wedding and how many different things you have to think about, I quickly did a U turn.
+Our dream was to get married on the island but we didn’t know whether this was possible.
+We then originally wanted the reception in Bled Castle.
+We fired off some emails to Bled Island, Bled Castle and other venues to try and get an idea about cost, availability and work out how easy it would be for us to organise a wedding in Slovenia from the UK.
+To keep the cost down we weren’t going to use a wedding planner but as we looked more into what was actually involved in planning a wedding and how many different things you have to think about, we quickly did a U turn.

 After contacting a few different wedding planners and having initial consultations over Skype, we chose to work with Primavera Bled.
 We really jelled with our wedding planner who was warm and friendly and could tell how passionate she was about her job.
 Primavera have been planning weddings since 1996 and the reviews are excellent.
 We were sent information via email with a list of photographers and videographers, wedding venues, food and drink menus and the Primavera Bled packages.
 Primavera offer three different packages: standard (ceremony and services), premium (ceremony, services and dinner) and all inclusive (includes extras such as organising brunches and excursions etc).
 They also offer the same packages at a discounted price for intimate weddings of up to 10 guests.